Coat of arms of the Holy See

-The coats of arms of the Holy See and Vatican City in the form that combines two crossed keys and a tiara used as a coat of arms of the Holy See have origins attested from the 14th century.
+The coat of arms of the Holy See combines two crossed keys and a tiara, used as the official emblem of the Holy See, and by extension, the wider Catholic Church.
+These forms have origins attested from the 14th century.
 The combination of one gold and one silver key is a somewhat later development.

-The coat of arms of Vatican City, a sovereign entity established by the Lateran Treaty of 11 February 1929, was adopted by the Fundamental Law of the new state on 7 June 1929, and has its coat of arms defined by law as having the silver key in bend and the gold key in bend sinister.

-For decades after the creation of Vatican City State, the arrangement of the keys in the Holy See's coat of arms as described in these sources distinguishes it from that of Vatican City State by a reversing of the gold and silver keys.
-However, such form of the coat of arms has not been used by the Holy See for decades: in all official events and in the diplomatic missions of the Holy See abroad, it is always the regular Vatican City flag (with the gold key pointing upwards to the right and the silver key pointing upwards to the left) that is flown, and the Vatican now only uses the Holy See's coat of arms in monochrome, which renders it, in practice, one and the same as the coat of arms of Vatican City.
+The coat of arms of the Holy See as an emblem was filed in 1996 at the World Organization for Intellectual Property.
+This coat of arms without shield is displayed on the front cover of the Holy See passports.

 Origins and background

 Ecclesiastical heraldry had the same origin and developed contemporaneously with general heraldry, which had become general throughout England, France, Italy and Germany by the end of the 12th century.
 Ecclesiastical heraldry appears first in seals, nearly all vesica-shaped.

 When Pope Gregory IX waged war against Emperor Frederick II in 1228, papal troops were described by Richard of San Germano as "bearing the sign of the keys" (clavigeros hostes or clavesignati).
 The keys appeared on their banners and were sewn onto their clothing over their breasts.
 The conflict is consequently called War of the Keys.